Black Tickets: "Solo Dance"

-This story shows a broken relationship between a family.
+This story shows a broken relationship within a family.
 A daughter visits her father while he is in the hospital dying from cancer.
 The father is divorced from her mother, and it is obvious that this still affects him.
 The daughter remains by his side and helps with simple duties such as reading him his cards or helping him shave, but they do not share one word.
-This amplifies the negative emotions the father is feeling about the divorce, how he is still troubled with it, and how it hurts the relationship he has with his daughter.
+This eloquent silence amplifies the deep connection between them, despite the familiar fractures caused by the divorce.
+The daughter notices the pattern in her father’s robe of “tiny sorrels (horses) in arabesque’s and remembers childhood ballet classes in which her instructor raised her leg so that her foot was beside her head, yet the narrator said nothing and met the instructor’s gaze in a refusal to admit to her pain.
+Her stoic response as a child mirrors her father’s understatement of pain — she is truly “her father’s daughter.”

 "The Heavenly Animal"

 "Happy"

-This story describes a woman's internal battle for her feelings for a male character.
-It is undetermined if the male character is a lover or the narrator's child.
-The author creates two possible paths for the narrator's love, but does not specify who she is talking about.
-The possibility of a child appears when the narrator says, “small soft hands, a bread of desire rising in her stomach”.
-This hypothesis of a child is seen in “a bread of desire” which means new life.
-The lover aspect appears in the first sentence, “She knew if she loved him she could make him happy, but she didn’t”.
-The narrator never confirms who the male is and if she will love him.
+This story describes, in the brevity of a paragraph, a woman's feelings for a male lover with whom she is no longer involved.
+She praises him in metaphoric language that references the meaning of the words.
+The narrator refers to “small soft hands, a bread of desire rising in her stomach”.
+The first sentence, “She knew if she loved him she could make him happy, but she didn’t” refers to the narrator’s knowledge that she can’t love this person in the way he or she wants to be loved.
+The tone is mournful,yet Phillips’ language celebrates love and desire.

 "Stars"

 "The Patron"

 A man named James narrates the story, and is a caretaker for an old sick man.
 He takes care of the man eight hours a day and during that time, the old man is completely dependent on him for all basic needs.
 The old man is extremely wealthy and used to work as a dance teacher.
-He was so passionate about dance that he regularly has his old students come and perform for him.
-Throughout the story the narrator speculates the old mans homosexuality while keeping his own sexuality unconfirmed.
+He was so passionate about dance that he regularly has his former students come and perform for him.
+Throughout the story the narrator speculates on the old man’s homosexuality while not confirming his own sexuality.
 When James is not working for the old man he spends a lot time at a nearby bar watching clips from old films.
-Although he spends much time taking care of the old man, his motives are questionable as he entertains selfish thoughts of stealing from the old man.
+Although he spends much time taking care of the old man, his motives are questionable as he entertains thoughts of stealing from the old man.
 James risks the health of the old man by manipulating his medications and pocketing a portion of the allotted amounts.
-In the end the narrator realizes that although the old man has his fortune, he is willing to sacrifice it to not feel alone.
+In the end the narrator realizes that although the old man has his fortune, he is willing to sacrifice it to feel less alone.